Installing Jitsi Meet on Debian Buster

 - integrated chat

-- You have a Scaleway Instance running Debian Buster (for better performance, we recommend that you use an Instance with at least 4 GB of RAM)
+- An Instance running on Debian Buster with at least 4 GB of RAM.

-- You have a domain or subdomain pointed to your Instance
+- A domain or subdomain pointed to your Instance

 Installing Jitsi Meet